 |Format||Credit Hours||Tuition||Entry Terms|

 Students interested in a Maine studies minor must take a minimum of 18 credits in Maine-related courses.
 A minimum of 12 credit hours must be University of Maine courses.
 Students may complete the minor through courses on campus or at a distance.

-Required Courses (6 credits)
+Core Courses (6 credits)

 Select 12 credits from the following list: